Part 3 of 3

 How We Got to Madrid

-high-speed AVE train straight to Madrid, enjoying the picturesque landscapes along the way.
+From Marbella, we took another high-speed AVE train straight to Madrid, enjoying the picturesque landscapes along the way.
 There was a convenience rental car return at the station in Marbella where we could drop off our one-way rental we got in Malaga.
 The train ride was about 3 hours and some of the higher maintenance passengers were able to buy snacks before boarding at the station.
 Madrid’s Atocha Station is centrally located and a perfect starting point for the city’s many offerings.

 Must-See Attractions in Madrid